 While sex with a narcissist is initially romantic and passionate, it often turns one-sided, transactional, and potentially even aggressive.
-Sexual narcissists prioritize their own sexual satisfaction and needs, lack empathy for their sexual partners, expect frequent praise on their sexual performance, and feel entitled to sex when and where they want it.
+Narcissists prioritize their sexual satisfaction and needs, lack empathy for their partners, and expect constant praise for their performance.
+They feel entitled to sex whenever and wherever they want, disregarding their partner’s desires and boundaries.
+Understanding these behaviors is crucial for recognizing the signs of sexual narcissism and protecting your emotional well-being regarding sex and narcissism.

 Is Sex With a Narcissist Healthy?

-Healthy sex involves several components, including a respect for each partner’s boundaries, clear communication about desires, and mutual care, respect, and empathy.5 Given that sexual narcissists struggle with intimacy and sexual reciprocity, sex with a narcissist may feel both unsatisfying and unhealthy for their partners.
+Healthy sex involves several components, including respect for each partner’s boundaries, clear communication about desires, mutual care, respect, and empathy.1 Given that individuals with narcissistic personality disorder (NPD) struggle with intimacy and sexual reciprocity, sex with a narcissist may feel both unsatisfying and unhealthy for their partners.

 Gender Differences

-While sexual narcissism is thought to be most common among cisgender men, anyone with chronic relationship and intimacy dysfunction may develop its symptoms.1 The symptoms of sexual narcissism appear to present similarly regardless of the narcissist’s gender identity.
-Even though there isn’t a difference in how sexual narcissism presents, there may be a difference in how it is perceived based on the partner’s beliefs about traditional gender roles.
+While sexual narcissism is thought to be most common among cisgender men, anyone with chronic relationship and intimacy dysfunction may develop its symptoms.2 The symptoms of sexual narcissism appear to present similarly regardless of the narcissist’s gender identity.
+Even though there isn’t a difference in how sexual narcissism presents itself, there may be a difference in how it is perceived based on the partner’s beliefs about traditional gender roles.

-While sexually narcissistic men may be seen by their partners as aggressive or controlling, sexually narcissistic women may be considered empowered or modern (given that they are prioritizing their pleasure rather than their partner’s).6 It’s for this reason that there tend to be more positive consequences of sexually narcissistic behavior for women than men.
-All this being said, little research on sexual narcissism has been conducted about people outside of the cisgender woman/man binary.
+While sexually narcissistic men may be seen by their partners as aggressive or controlling, sexually narcissistic women may be considered empowered or modern (given that they are prioritizing their pleasure rather than their partner’s).3 It’s for this reason that there tend to be more positive consequences of sex and narcissistic behavior for women than men.
+Little research on sexual narcissism has been conducted about people outside of the cisgender woman/man binary.
 In the studies that do exist, there is a significantly higher representation of cisgender men than women.

-9 Things to Know About Sex With a Narcissist
+9 Things to Know About What Sex With a Narcissist Is Like

-The sexual narcissist may rush sexual intimacy and even go to great lengths in the first sexual encounters to prioritize their partner’s pleasure.
-While narcissistic sexual behavior may at first seem romantic and passionate, it inevitably turns one-sided, egocentric, unempathetic, transactional, and aggressive.
+A narcissist may rush sexual intimacy and even go to great lengths in the first sexual encounters to prioritize their partner’s pleasure.
+While narcissistic sexual behavior may at first seem romantic and passionate, it inevitably turns one-sided, selfish, unempathetic, transactional, and aggressive.

 1. Prioritizing One’s Own Sexual Satisfaction

-Sexual narcissists are preoccupied with their own satisfaction, ignoring the needs of their sexual partner.
+Narcissists are preoccupied with their satisfaction, ignoring the needs of their sexual partners.
 When their partner does express a sexual need or preference, the sexual narcissist may ignore the request or accuse their partner of being controlling or selfish.

 2. Reporting They Aren’t Sexually Satisfied